The 10 Best Movies About Werewolves and Lycanthropes

 8. The Company of Wolves (1984)

-Now we're starting to look at some of the classics of werewolf cinema.
+Now we're starting to delve into the classics of werewolf cinema.
 Directed by Neil Jordan, The Company of Wolves takes the traditional folktale of Little Red Riding Hood and gives it a fantastic new interpretation.

-The plot follows Rosaleen, a young girl who's staying with her grandmother after her sister is run down and eaten by a pack of wolves.
-However, after a while, she decides to return to the village.
+The plot follows Rosaleen (played by Sarah Patterson), a young girl who's staying with her grandmother (played by Angela Lansbury) after her sister is run down and eaten by a pack of wolves.

 7. The Howling (1981)

-Karen White is the unfortunate victim of a serial-killing stalker.
+In The Howling, Karen White (played by Dee Wallace) is the unfortunate target of a serial-killing stalker.
 In an attempt to catch him once and for all, she cooperates with the police and meets him in a theater.

 Sound like a bad plan?
 Of course it is.